BenjaminTMilnes/XSDRSpecification/README.md

 ### &lt;document&gt;

-The &lt;document&gt; element is the root element for XSDR.
+The &lt;document&gt; element is the **root element for XSDR**.
 There must be exactly one &lt;document&gt; element in an XSDR file, and all other elements must be contained within it.

 #### Attributes